igrigorik/http-client-hints/README.md

 _Note: have a proposal for another hint?
 Open an issue, document your use case._

 ### Opt-in hint delivery
+For the main document request, all user agent supported hints should be sent to the server.
+That is in order to support use-cases where server-side processing requires HTML manipulations.

-To reduce request overhead the hints are sent based on opt-in basis: the server advertises supported hints, the user agent sends the appropriate hint request headers for subsequent requests - see <a href="http://igrigorik.github.io/http-client-hints/#rfc.section.2.3.1">Advertising Support for Client Hints</a>.
+For other resources, in order to reduce request overhead the hints can be sent based on opt-in basis.
+Therefore, the user agent may refrain from sending hints over sub-resource requests, unless the server advertises support for these hints.
+See <a href="http://igrigorik.github.io/http-client-hints/#rfc.section.2.3.1">Advertising Support for Client Hints</a> for more details.

-Note that this means that the user agent will not send hints on the very first request.
-However, if the site provides correct opt-in information in the response, hints will be delivered by all subsequent requests.
-Also, the user agent may remember site opt-in across browsing sessions, enabling hint delivery of all subsequent requests.

 ### Use cases
 #### Responsive Design + Server Side Components (RESS)